cybozu-go/meows/docs/design.md

 ### How Runner's state is managed

-A Runner `Pod` has the following state as a GitHub Actions job runner.
+Runner `Pod` exposes `/metrics` endpoint that is Prometheus metrics for the state.
+The metrics provided are as follows.
 - initializing: `Pod` finished an initialization, for example, booting a couple of VMs needed in a job before the job is assigned.
-- registered: `Pod` registered itself on GitHub Actions.
-- listening: `Pod` starts listening with Long Polling.
-- assigned: `Pod` is assigned a job and starts running it.
+- running: `Pod` is running `runsvc.sh`.
 - debugging: The job has finished with failure and Users can enter `Pod` to debug.

-#### Exposing Runner's the state as Prometheus metrics

-Runner `Pod` exposes `/metrics` endpoint that is Prometheus metrics for the state.
-The metrics provided are as follows.
-- initializing: Same as described above
-- running: Compound state of registered, listening, assigned
-- debugging: Same as described above
 - job result: success or failure or canceled or unknown

-Detailed running state such as registered, listening, and assigned are not provided in the `/metrics` endpoint of the runner `Pod`.
+Detailed running state of the runner as seen on GitHub is not provided in the `/metrics` endpoint of the runner `Pod`.
 Because those detailed states are going to be provided metrics by controller based on the [state](design.md#how-runner-state-is-managed-on-github-actions-api) that